 There’s no need to get discouraged, though.
 Buying the land yourself before you build will provide you with more options.
 As long as you're willing to address these considerations and do your homework, you’ll be in good shape to turn your dream home into a reality.

 Before anything else, you’ll want to select the general area where you want to live.
 Once you nail down the town, city, or county you want to live in, think about whether or not you want to live in an urban, populated area, or if you’d prefer more of a rural, countryside lifestyle.
-Some people don’t mind their home being 10 feet away from the neighbor’s house, while others would rather live in a secluded location with more privacy.
+Some people don’t mind their home being 10 feet away from the neighbor’s house, while others would rather live in a secluded location with more privacy like you'll see in our rural properties for sale.

 Consider how close you want to be to your family and friends.
 How far away are you willing to be from the workplace?
 If you have kids, how close is the drive to school?
 Where is the nearest hospital in case someone needs medical attention?
 You need to have access to the right things.
 Is the site located in a safe area, or is the crime rate a cause for concern?
 What do the adjoining properties look like?
 Last but not least, what kind of view do you have in mind?
 Where does the sun hit the property?
 Are you looking for a view out in the open, or possibly hidden in the forest among the trees?

-An aspect that gets overlooked in some cases is to envision what the area may be like in 5-10 years and does that match what you want.
-If your goal is to live in a remote, backwoods type area, make sure the site is not in the path of economic growth.
+An aspect that gets overlooked in some cases is to envision what the area may be like in 5-10 years and does that picture look how you want.
+If your goal is to live on off-grid land in a remote, backwoods-type area, make sure the site is not in the path of economic growth.
+For more insight on off-grid living, check out our article on how to live off the grid.
 Make a list of what you’d want in a perfect world, and what you can’t do without.
 These issues don’t necessarily have to be set in stone, but if you go ahead and make some of these decisions before you start your search, it tends to make the process smoother.

 When you feel confident about the issues mentioned above, you can begin searching for land.
 It’s much easier to find property in this day and age with so much information at your fingertips.
 Our residential land for sale is a great place to start, featuring buildable lots throughout the United States.
 You can take advantage of our location, size, price, type, and tag features to find exactly what you’re looking for as well as use our map features to view from a terrain, satellite, or 3D perspective.
 It’s worth noting that once you start finding properties that fit the bill, there’s still a lot of work left to do to ensure you choose the right piece of land.